Cloud Cost Management FAQ

 Community of practice for knowledge sharing

-For cloud cost management specifically, CerteroX for Cloud delivers the visibility and optimization capabilities organizations need to implement FinOps practices effectively and achieve significant, measurable savings.
+For cloud cost management specifically, CerteroX Cloud Management delivers the visibility and optimisation organisations need to operationalise FinOps and achieve significant, measurable, repeatable savings.

-For more information about how Certero supports cloud cost management, visit www.certero.com or explore CerteroX for Cloud capabilities.
+For more information about how Certero supports cloud cost management, visit www.certero.com or explore CerteroX Cloud Management.